berbyte/ber-os/.github/CONTRIBUTING.md

 ## Guideline for version control
 BER code and collaboration is hosted on Github.
 Contributing process is simple and follows [the Github flow standard](https://docs.github.com/en/get-started/using-github/github-flow).

-In the following 6 sections we describe the standard procedure for BER development.
-After having read the contributor's guide you should feel comfortable with raising issues, creating discussions, submitting changes to the repository by opening and merging pull requests.
+In the following we describe the standard procedure for BER development.
+After having read the contributor's guide you should feel comfortable with creating discussions, raising issues, and submitting changes to the repository (by opening and merging pull requests).

 In case you have questions about this document please [open a discussion](./discussions/new/choose).

+### Issues
+If no issue exists for the feature request, bug, changeset you would submit please open a new issue and select the preferred issue template:
+ - `Feature`
+ - `Bug`
+ - `Feedback`
+ - `Blank`

+#### Connecting with branches
+Consider including the issue ID in the branch name you choose to work on.
+Github will automagically connect the two.

+#### Labelling
+Try to add a maximum of 5 labels.

-### 1. Pull requests
+### Pull requests
 #### Local tasks
  - [ ] `git fetch -a`
  - [ ] `git rebase origin main` [on your new branch]